EntropySynthetica/PacGuildTools/README.md

 # Requirements
 Download the following Libraries are required for this addon to function.
 They can be downloaded from Minion or esoui.com
-* LibAddonMenu
+* LibAddonMenu-2.0
 * LibChatMessage

 # New in this version
-* Added Chat spam
-* Split off Banking tools into another addon.
-* Changed app to support Libaddonmenu and libchatmessage as downloaded from Minion.
-* All non debug messages are now presented thru libchatmessage.
-* Added GUild Welcome Message
+* Removed need for LibStub and bundling libs with the app.
+Libs are now downloaded via minion.

 # Current Features
 * A realtime Clock